The Youth Brigade engages teens in learning about environmental and public health challenges and working on community improvement projects.

-The project combines a commitment to building an environmentally sustainable future in Goyena, new efforts to address difficult public health/environmental problems, and investments in youth as future leaders.
+The project combines a commitment to building a sustainable future in Goyena, new efforts to address difficult community/public health/environmental problems, and investments in youth as future leaders.

-- Youth learn about the environment and public health through research and exploration focused on specific community challenges.
+- Youth learn about community challenges through research and exploration focused on specific community challenges.

-- Build capacity of community leadership (both youth and adult) to analyze development/ project options and make choices, specifically in relation public health and environment.
+- Build capacity of community leadership (both youth and adult) to analyze development/ project options and make choices, specifically in relation public health and sustainable development.

 Projects have included: